-I didn’t go for ‘proper’ camping or hostels.
-I’ll always trade a fancy room at night for some exciting adventure out in the country I’m visiting, but I’m not fond of camping in tents, especially in cold places (even in summer, Iceland will feel cold to most people!).
+I didn’t go for ‘proper’ camping (ie tents) or hostels.
+I’ll always trade a fancy room for some exciting adventure out in the country I’m visiting, but I’m not fond of camping in tents, especially in cold places (even in summer, Iceland will feel cold to most people!).
 And I disavowed hostels some years ago, after a particularly bad one in New Zealand (more on that another time, maybe…).

 Try Booking.com for budget hotel options.

 6. Plan your route with prices in mind

 You will likely find that accommodation prices vary from place to place, and also according to how far in advance you are booking.